Director Reginald D. Michael

 Communications Director Judy Beck

-Government Relations Director Adrianne Slaughter
+Government Relations Director Adrianne Cotton

 The Director’s Office provides centralized leadership, determines direction and priorities, and establishes overall policy for the department.
 It is responsible for addressing major issues and questions raised by citizens, policymakers and reporters.
 The office’s functions provide support and assistance to all operations, facilities and divisions throughout the Department of Corrections.